neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 After the migration, you will be able to access and manage your existing Databases from the **Storage** tab in the Vercel Dashboard and the Neon Console without requiring new login credentials.
 The **Storage** tab will include an Open in Neon button, which will open the corresponding **Project** in Neon.

 <Admonition type="note" title="A Database in Vercel is a Project in Neon">
-Please note that when coming to Neon from Vercel, there will be a small difference in terminology to get used to: **A "Database" in Vercel is a "Project" in Neon**.
+Please note that when coming to Neon from Vercel, there will be a small difference in terminology: **A "Database" in Vercel is a "Project" in Neon**.
 </Admonition>

 ### Can I still create new Databases during the transition?